 Owners of dogs that cause harm while “at large” have no legal defense, but are determined to be liable based upon the mere fact that their dog was “at large” and caused harm to another.
 As such, dog owners in West Virginia should be cognizant of the civil legal liability for allowing their dog to run “at large” and the consequences faced if and when such dog causes bodily harm to another.

 If you or someone you know has suffered a dog bite, you need attorneys with experience in such personal injury matters.
-Colombo Law is highly experienced in such matters and can evaluate your potential legal claims on your behalf.
+Colombo Law has highly experienced personal injury attorneys who are versed in such matters and can evaluate your potential legal claims on your behalf.